Understanding Persuasive Interactions between Generative Social Agents and Humans: The Knowledge-based Persuasion Model (KPM): Theoretical Foundations

+To summarize, existing persuasion theories explain either which influence strategies are effective for persuasive actors \cite{cialdiniInfluenceSciencePractice2014,foggComputersPersuasiveSocial2003}, how persuasive messages are processed by their receivers \cite{chaikenHeuristicSystematicInformation1989,ghazaliPersuasiveRobotsAcceptance2020,kruglanskiPersuasionSingleRoute1999,oyiboHOMEXPersuasiveTechnology2020,pettyElaborationLikelihoodModel1986}, or how persuasion knowledge shapes human interactions \cite{friestadPersuasionKnowledgeModel1994}.
+However, none of these theories explain how a GSA expresses persuasive behaviors based on agentic knowledge, and how these behaviors subsequently influence human users.
+This highlights the need for a unified model for persuasive interactions between GSAs and humans.

-To fill these gaps, the KPM combines and extends key aspects of these theories and translates them to the context of persuasive GSAs.
-The ELM, HSM, TAM, Unimodel, and PRAM framework help to understand how human users respond to an agent's persuasion attempt.
+To fill this gap, the KPM combines and extends key aspects of these established theories and translates them to the context of persuasive GSAs.
+Cialdini\textquotesingle s seven principles and Fogg\textquotesingle s persuasive technology framework provide a foundation for conceptualizing agentic persuasive behaviors.
+The ELM, HSM, Unimodel, and TAM variations explain how human users respond to an agent's persuasion attempt.
 Furthermore, from the PKM, the KPM integrates the perspective of the sender of a persuasive message, as well as the focus on how knowledge impacts persuasion.
-The KPM further extends these types of knowledge and tailors them to the context of artificial agents.
-In addition, the KPM considers both how human users respond to an agent's persuasion attempt, and what behavior the agent executes based on the knowledge it has access to.
+The KPM further extends these types of knowledge and tailors them to the context of GSAs.